Close Menu

 Factors Influencing Put Option Prices

 Other practical influences include market sentiment and supply-demand dynamics in the options chain.
-Monitoring these factors helps traders decide whether a put is fairly priced and how to time a trade.
+Monitoring these factors helps traders determine whether a put is fairly priced and when to enter a trade.

 Obtaining a Put Option